Advertise with fastmoving.co.za

 WHY IS IT TRUSTWORTHY?

-There are currently thousands of Fairtrade certified products worldwide - mainly of agricultural origin.
-From coffee and tea, to wine, sugar, herbs&spices, fruits and vegetables, rice cotton, chocolate, nuts, honey, flowers...and even sport balls!
-Check our PRODUCTS page to see what is available in South Africa!
+Internationally, there are thousands of Fairtrade certified products and brands, mainly of agricultural origin.
+From coffee and tea, to wine, sugar, herbs&spices, fruits and vegetables, rice cotton, chocolate, nuts, honey, flowers.
+There are also a few pilot projects in process and new products being certified regularly.

 OUR MISSION

-To alleviate rural poverty and to empower small-scale producers as well as disadvantaged workers primarily in Africa by creating marketing opportunities for and increasing sales of Fairtrade labelled products in South Africa.
+To alleviate rural poverty and to empower small-scale producers and disadvantaged workers primarily in Africa by creating marketing opportunities and increasing sales of Fairtrade labelled products in South Africa.

 OUR OBJECTIVES

-to increase awareness on Fairtrade in South Africa and foster the creation of a critical consumer;
+To increase awareness on Fairtrade in South Africa;

-to increase the range of Fairtrade products by developing new products supply chains with a special focus on all-African trading structures;
+To increase the range of Fairtrade products and developing new supply chains with a focus on African products;

-to increase the availability of Fairtrade products in South African stores.
+To increase the availability of Fairtrade products in South African stores and hospitality industry

 HOW DO WE DO THAT?

 We are involved in a variety of activities aimed at increasing Fairtrade awareness amongst all stakeholders and at creating market access for Fairtrade products in South Africa.
-Some examples:
+We increase consumer awareness and the promotion of Fairtrade label though organising and participating in events, tradeshows and campaigns.
+Also find us on Twitter and Facebook: and

 Market development: we facilitate the licensing process and monitor the label locally.
 We liaise with local businesses and retailers in order to foster the development of Fairtrade supply chains, thus seeking to provide local consumers with the widest-possible range of Fairtrade labelled products;